A real-world business bootcamp designed to fast track fellows on the road to entrepreneurship.

 How to Apply

-The Sacramento Entrepreneurship Academy considers applications from working professionals, early stage entrepreneurs, and upper division or graduate students of four year colleges, or students with the equivalent of two years of college, including junior colleges.
+The Sacramento Entrepreneurship Academy considers applications from working professionals, early stage entrepreneurs, and upper division or graduate students of local colleges, or students with the equivalent of two years of college, including junior colleges.

 To assure that you are considered for membership in the academy, you must complete the application form completely.
 The information you provide on the form will be used as the first screen for membership.
 If your application indicates that you are a potential fellow, you will be invited to an interview with the academy staff.
 At the interview you will be interviewed by the administrator and one or more board members.
 Following the interview, you will be notified of your acceptance to the upcoming class.